 - Enlightened operating system, that is, an operating system that uses guest-initiated calls to the hypervisor.

 - Virtual Machine Monitor (VMM) and Virtual Machine Executable (VMX), to initialize an encrypted virtual machine state during virtual machine power-on, and also to handle calls from the guest operating system.

 - VMkernel driver, to communicate unencrypted data between the hypervisor and the guest operating system.

 Implementing and Managing SEV-ES on ESXi

-You must first enable SEV-ES in a system's BIOS configuration.
-See your system's documentation for more information about accessing the BIOS configuration.
-After you have enabled SEV-ES in the system's BIOS, you can then add SEV-ES to a virtual machine.
+You must first activate SEV-ES in a system's BIOS configuration.
+See the documentation for your system for more information about accessing the BIOS configuration.
+After you have activated SEV-ES in the BIOS for your system, you can then add SEV-ES to a virtual machine.

-You use PowerCLI commands to enable and disable SEV-ES on virtual machines.
-You can create new virtual machines with SEV-ES, or enable SEV-ES on existing virtual machines.
-Privileges to manage virtual machines enabled with SEV-ES are the same as for managing regular virtual machines.
+You use either the vSphere Client (starting in vSphere 7.0 Update 2) or PowerCLI commands to activate and deactivate SEV-ES on virtual machines.
+You can create new virtual machines with SEV-ES, or activate SEV-ES on existing virtual machines.
+Privileges to manage virtual machines activated with SEV-ES are the same as for managing regular virtual machines.

 Unsupported VMware Features on SEV-ES

-The following features are not supported when SEV-ES is enabled.
+The following features are not supported when SEV-ES is activated.